lgonzalezrouco/pti/REST_API/cicd/CICD.md

   - echo "Hello, World!"
 ```

 Commit and push the change to the repo.
 This will trigger the pipeline.
-Check the result of the pipeline in Build > CI / CD > Pipelines.
+Check the result of the pipeline in Build > Pipelines.
 Click the pipeline number, then click over the "test" job.
 You should see the output.

 2) Modify .gitlab-ci.yml to automate the building of the Docker image: